Germany Political Orientation

 Government Type: Federal Parliamentary Republic

-Political Party: The Christian Democratic Union of Germany (CDU)
+Political Party: Social Democratic Party of Germany

-Political Position: Center-Right
+Political Position: Center-Left

-World Press Freedom Rank: Germany 11/180 (2020)
+World Press Freedom Rank: Germany 21/180

-According to Reporters without Borders Germany has “strong constitutional guarantees” but increasing hostility towards journalists threatens media both from the “far-right” and “a few also emanate from radical leftists.”
+According to Reporters without Borders, Germany has “strong constitutional guarantees,” but increasing hostility towards journalists threatens media both from the “far-right” and “a few also emanate from radical leftists.”
 For example, often far-right movements such as Pegida target journalists.

-The press is privately owned, with The German Press Council monitoring compliance with the ethical rules and is responsible for ensuring observance of the Press Code.
+The press is privately owned, with The German Press Council monitoring compliance with the ethical rules and ensuring observance of the Press Code.
 The German Press Council is financed through the contributions of two publishing and two journalist organizations and an annual subsidy granted by the German Federal government.